lammps/lammps/doc/src/Install_patch.rst

 ================

-It is easy to stay current with the most recent LAMMPS patch releases if you use Git or SVN to track LAMMPS development.
+It is easy to stay current with the most recent LAMMPS patch releases if you use git or SVN to track LAMMPS development.
 Instructions for how to stay current are on the :doc:`Install git <Install_git>` and :doc:`Install svn <Install_svn>` doc pages.